Eminor021/Telenger/README.md

 4 - nano TG-messenger/tg-messenger.py

-5 - put what I told you by comments in the source code.
+5 - put what I told you by comments in the source code

 6 - cp Telibrary/Telibrary.py TG-messenger/